Clergy Support Memorial Church

 Executive Administrator

-Ed joined CSMC as an administrator in 2019.
-He comes to us with many years of experience in both the corporate and ecclesiastical worlds.
+Ed joined CSMC in 2019.
+He came to us with many years of experience in both the corporate and ecclesiastical worlds.
 He holds a Master of Divinity from Saint Paul University in Ottawa and also has many years of pastoral ministry, currently serving as a hospital chaplain.
-Along with managing church donations, Ed is also playing an important role in extending CSMC’s training programs through the Canadian Ministers Institute and has also been contributing to the CSMC website with his own writing.
+Ed is also building a home church congregation, offering services in English and Spanish.

-Ed is married to his best friend, Tracy, and has two adult daughters.
+Ed is married to his best friend, Tracy, and has two adult children.
 Ed and Tracy are very musical, with Ed playing drums and guitar, and also enjoying singing.
 When Ed’s not making music, playing cards or trivia, he can be found on a golf course, though not quite on the PGA tour.